shubhktr1012/charlie-popcorn/README.md

 yarn build
 ```

-The build artifacts will be stored in the `dist/` directory.
+This will compile the application in the `.next/` directory, optimized for production.